Why Is My Discharge Black? 9 Causes of Black Discharge

 In this post, we’ll explore black discharge, including the potential causes and when you should seek out medical help.

-Is black discharge normal?
+Is black discarge normal?

 Black discharge is usually the result of blood that has taken extra time to exit the uterus and while it may be alarming, black is a normal color that you might see throughout your cycle.
 Because the blood has been in the body for longer it has had time to oxidize, which naturally darkens the color.